Lori Gardner, Senior Director

 FOR IMMEDIATE RELEASE:

-Increasingly, there is recognition of the potential for "financial toxicity" as an unwanted side effect of cancer care.
-More and more cancer programs are responding by offering some type of financial advocacy services for patients.
-According to ACCC’s 2014 survey of member cancer programs, 90% of respondents report offering some type of financial assistance services for patients.
+According to ACCC’s 2015 survey of member cancer programs, 54 percent of respondents report seeing an increase in the number of underinsured patients in the past year, and 21 percent report an increase in the number of uninsured.
 Survey respondents say they are seeing increasing numbers of patients who need help with prescription drug expenses, co-pays, and co-insurance.
-While help exists, navigating the requirements, restrictions, and application processes for patient assistance programs can be daunting—for providers and patients alike.
+In response, the overwhelming majority of survey respondents report having a financial advocate on staff to assist patients and their families with these issues.
+While resources exist to help, navigating the requirements, restrictions, and application processes for patient assistance programs can be daunting—for providers and patients alike.

-ACCC’s 2015 Patient Assistance and Reimbursement Guide—now in its fifth year—is a robust tool that brings together information on pharmaceutical and non-pharmaceutical patient assistance programs, as well as reimbursement resources, in a user-friendly format.
+The ACCC 2016 Patient Assistance and Reimbursement Guide—now in its sixth year—is a robust tool with information on pharmaceutical and non-pharmaceutical patient assistance programs, as well as reimbursement resources, in an easy-to-use format.